ActiveDirectory

 Using Active Directory Tools for Role Administration

-Role Administration Tools include various features that help administrators manage specific roles and services within an Active Directory environment.
-Examples of these tools include DNS Server Tools, DHCP Server Tools, and more.
-To install Role Administration Tools, navigate to the Control Panel, click on “Turn Windows features on or off,” and expand “Role Administration Tools” to select the desired features.
+These tools include DNS Server Tools, DHCP Server Tools, and more.
+To install Role Administration Tools, navigate to the Control Panel, click on “Turn Windows features on or off,” and expand “Role Administration Tools” to select installing the features you need to install for management.
+These are great to have on your management workstation or PAW.

-The Active Directory module for Windows PowerShell offers a command-line alternative to managing AD objects.
-With a comprehensive set of cmdlets, administrators can automate repetitive tasks and perform bulk operations on AD objects.
+The Active Directory module for Windows PowerShell offers cmdlets, administrators can automate repetitive tasks in AD and perform bulk operations on AD objects.
 To install the module, open Server Manager, click “Add Roles and Features,” and select the “Active Directory module for Windows PowerShell” feature.

 Active Directory PowerShell commands